-Piano Lessons at South Charlotte, Waxhaw, and Fort Mill Locations
+Piano Lessons at South Charlotte and Waxhaw

-We offer traditional piano lessons where we teach students to read music from the beginning, but we also have a non-traditional method called Simply Music with is a playing-based method.
+We offer traditional piano lessons where we teach students to read music from the beginning, but we also have a non-traditional method called Simply Music which is a playing-based method.
 If you’ve ever struggled with reading musical notation, this is the method for you because you don’t have to read music to play!
 It’s a great way to dive in and start playing great sounding songs from the first lesson.
 Click here for more details on Simply Music Piano.

 For info on piano classes for children under 6, please click here.
 Click here to learn more.